kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/v2alpha1/01-55-ip-based-access-with-xff.md

        ```
        Due to the variety of network topologies, the Istio CR must specify the configuration property **numTrustedProxies**, so that the client IP address can be extracted correctly.

-   2. If you use a GCP or Azure cluster, run the following command to set the traffic policy to Local.
+   2. If you use a GCP or Azure cluster, run the following command to set the traffic policy to `Local`.
 If you use a different cloud service provider, skip this step.

        ```bash
        kubectl patch istios/default -n kyma-system --type merge -p '{"spec":{"config":{"gatewayExternalTrafficPolicy": "Local"}}}'
        ```
        >[!WARNING]
-       > For production Deployments, it is strongly recommended to deploy Istio Ingress Gateway Pod to multiple nodes if you `enable externalTrafficPolicy : Local`.
+       > For production Deployments, deploying Istio Ingress Gateway Pod to multiple nodes is strongly recommended if you enable `externalTrafficPolicy : Local`.
 For more information, see [Network Load Balancer](https://istio.io/latest/docs/tasks/security/authorization/authz-ingress/#network).
        >
        >Default Istio installation profile configures **PodAntiAffinity** to ensure that Ingress Gateway Pods are evenly spread across all nodes and, if possible, across different zones.
 This guarantees that the above requirement is satisfied if your IngressGateway autoscaling configuration **minReplicas** is equal to or greater than the number of nodes.
 You can configure autoscaling options in the Istio CR using the field **spec.config.components.ingressGateway.k8s.hpaSpec.minReplicas**.